eshimab/eshimab.github.io/notesite/docs/index.md

     docs/
         index.md  # The documentation homepage.
         about.md # The about file
+        gitnotes.md # Or "How to use GitHub" quickstart.md # InFlux Quick-Start
+        infaqs.md # InFlux Instrument Details
-        shellnotes.md # Or "How to use git" vsnotes.md # Tips for VS Code
+        vsnotes.md # Tips for VS Code
         workflow.md # Standard Workflow
         img/